Insurance Consulting and Appraisal Services

 Natural Disasters Are Increasing

-Unfortunately, we are starting to see an uptick in the number of catastrophic weather events.
-This is leading to an increase in the number of adjusters needed to handle claims.
-Also, this is forcing carriers to select ways to increase the number of claims they can handle by utilizing virtual inspections and drones.
+Unfortunately, we are seeing an uptick in catastrophic weather events.
+This leads to an increase in the number of adjusters needed to handle claims.
+Also, this forces carriers to adopt strategies to increase the number of claims they can handle, such as using virtual inspections and drones, which can exacerbate the claim process.

 Some of the most common natural disasters include: